jpf/terraform-provider-okta/README.md

 $ make
 ```

-For local development, I've found the below commands helpful.
-Run them from inside the terraform-provider-okta directory
+For local development, we've found the commands below to be helpful.
+Run them from inside the `terraform-provider-okta` directory:

 ```sh
 $ go build -o .terraform/plugins/$GOOS_$GOARCH/terraform-provider-okta